 Challenge 1: Read the book(s) before you see the movie.

-This year has been a big one for film adaptations of books, but most people agree: It's better to read the book first.
+Film adaptations of books are always popular, but most people agree: It's better to read the book first.

 - Can you read all nine of these before you watch the movie?